AdamZouhairii/Lyrics_generator/README.md

    - This component extracts song data from websites like Genius.com, retrieving lyrics, tags, and artist names.

 2. **Lyrics Generator:**
    - The AI generates song lyrics based on specified categories.
-It utilizes a pretrained language model, such as GPT-2, to produce coherent and creative lyrics.
+It utilizes a pretrained language model, such as GPT-2 or mistral, to produce coherent and creative lyrics.

 3. **Data Formatter:**
    - This component prepares data extracted by the scraper for training the lyrics generation model.
 It formats the data and saves it in a suitable format for training.